 Web forms are a necessary evil of the Internet.
-Companies have to collect information about prospects and customer feedback, and more advanced websites may need to allow users to register and set their own preferences.
+Companies have to collect information about prospects and customer feedback.
+More advanced websites may need to allow users to register and set their own preferences.

-On the web, this information is collected via a one or more HTML fields, which together make up a form.
+On the web, this information is collected via a one or more HTML fields.
+When placed together these fields make up an HTML form.